 About his blood relative, Frankenstein’s generous offer of assistance and his vacillation between belief and denial.

 “I bet you’d be scolding me right now if you could talk.
-I very much want to do that myself.”
-Muzaka said bitterly.
+I very much want to do that myself,” Muzaka said bitterly.
 His mind clung to the notion that his blood relative was in fact his youngest child despite Frankenstein’s efforts at ambiguity.
 And there was someone he strongly suspected, though he dare not let the idea take a firm hold, dare not make a further assumption.
-Because it was an assumption that almost had him annihilate humanity and his only friend 820 years ago.
+Because it was an assumption that almost had him annihilate humanity and his only friend eight hundred twenty years ago.
 If anything, he had to learn from that mistake and its aftermath.

 Muzaka quickly broke this trail of thought.
 Curse his wandering, traitorous mind!
 Garda anxiously gaped as Muzaka scrubbed a hand across his face and struggled to control his emotions.
 A few moments passed before Muzaka rose from his seat at last.